 Make sure content is correctly titled and tagged.
 This will help with search engine optimisation (SEO).
 You can add as many tags as you like to Flickr as there’s no limit, and it does not negatively impact the user experience.

 Put images into albums.
-This allows users to find easily the content that they’re looking for.
-It also allows you to share lovely looking photosets direct to Twitter.
-Remember that the copy you write for the set will appear in line with your tweet and photos.
+This allows users to easily find the content they’re looking for.
+It also allows you to share lovely looking photos direct to Twitter.
+Remember that the copy you write for the albums will appear in line with your tweet and photos.

 Only post sharp, clear images.

-YouTube has more than a billion users.
-That’s almost one-third of all people on the internet.
+YouTube has more than 2 billion users.
+That’s more than a quarter of all people in the world.